open-mmlab/mmcv/docs/registry.md

 To manage your modules in the codebase by `Registry`, there are three steps as below.

-1. Create a build method (or use default one).
+1. Create a build method (or in most cases you can just use the default one).
 2. Create a registry.
 3. Use this registry to manage the modules.